Places in England to pitch up and paddle… now that’s a tongue twister for you!

 Nestled in 63 acres of beautiful National Trust woodland, Coniston Park Coppice Club Campsite offers a peaceful base for an active holiday that will keep the whole family happy.
 The fantastic bonus for those wanting to go paddling is the campsite’s close proximity to Coniston Water.

 A short walk of 400 yards brings you to the lakeside launching point.
 From there you’ll be able to experience the magic that helped inspire Swallows and Amazons and Ransome’s other lake novels.
 Within easy reach is Peel Island that is home to the book’s secret harbour on Wild Cat Island.

-Coniston Park Coppice Club site also puts you within easy reach of the southern shores of Lake Windermere.
+Coniston Park Coppice Club campsite also puts you within easy reach of the southern shores of Lake Windermere.
 You will be able to find many launch spots and trails by visiting our PaddlePoints site.

 At a glance: Touring 97 | Non-members welcome

 Pleasantly landscaped, White Water Park Club Campsite lies adjacent to one of the largest white water canoeing and rafting courses built to an international standard in Britain.
 The caravan and motorhome campsite provides easy access to all the centre’s facilities including a sheltered viewing balcony, a drying and changing room, canoe storage area, shop and café.